makkon/makkon.github.io/README.md

 This library has standard prefixes to denote intended use, and for better categorization.

 The following prefixes denote intended use, but these textures are generally more flexible for other uses.

 `c_`
-	Common textures, for general use.
+	are Common textures, for general use.
 These can work on walls, floors, and ceilings.

 `f_`
-	Floor textures.
+	are Floor textures.

 `w_`
-	Wall textures.
+	are Wall textures.

 `win_`
-	Window textures, sometimes tiling, sometimes in an atlas.
+	are Window textures, sometimes tiling, sometimes in an atlas.

 The following prefixes are not guidelines, but the technical function of a texture.
 Using them outside of their intended use will yield poor results unless you specifically know what you're doing.
 `st_`